... 101 and FAQ ...

 These can manifest in sickness greater than the original.
 Ways of crossing dieta can include events that happen in the dream space, so it is recommended that this path is walked from the beginning, beginning with more gentle plants for shorter periods of time, and working up.
 There are many reports of people becoming sick after dieta.
 This is because the dieta has either not been held correctly, or ended correctly.

 Dieta is ended, or closed, by the master.
+The word is given back, so speaking is now allowed.
 A time period no less than half the time in dieta is essential to continue the same regulations in order for the body to integrate and assimilate.
 This means - in simple terms - that the same rules apply.
 If you dieted a week, then 3.5 days extra, if you dieted a month, then 2 weeks extra, none of the other foods, no sex, no this, no that.
 Breaking these rules ( I would usually call them guidelines, but in the case of dieta, they are rules ) can carry a heavy and serious consequence.

 Dieta is a period of contraction, and, if all goes well ( the responsibility is on you, your commitment, and the teacher for being transparent and honest about their responsibility ) this contraction will be followed by a period of expansion.
 It is akin to getting to know someone well, earning trust, a time to take a plant as a friend, a teacher and an ally.
 As with all relations, respect is key.
 The knowledge, healing and friendship of the plants is an honour to receive, and is vast.

 Dieta is usually, although not always, supported by ceremony.
-In this write up, I shy away from wiring of the spirit of the plant, although that is what we are speaking of.
+In this write up, I shy away from writing of the spirit of the plant, although that is what we are speaking of.

 A well held dieta will bring much healing, teaching and wellness, a renewal and revitalisation of energy and inspiration.
 Most songs, icaros are given in dieta to the apprentice.
 This has traditionally been the case and continues to be the case.
 For me, the most potent songs are gifted by the plants during this time, and dieta is the time of the true icaro.